-- Made it clear to people the time and place where you will meet? - Collected any items needed for the activities? - Enough Bibles or Mark's Gospels for the group? - CY Handbooks and a pen or pencil for each group member? - Prepared the optional talk and added any personal illustrations?
-(Or set up the optional Soul DVD if using it) - Thought through your answers to each of the questions? - Prayed for each group member and yourself as the leader?
+- ☐ Made it clear to people the time and place where you will meet? - Collected any items needed for the activities? - ☐ Enough Bibles or Mark's Gospels for the group? - Soul Handbooks and a pen or pencil for each group member? - Set up the Soul DVD ready to play?
+(Or prepared the optional talk and added any personal illustrations.) - Thought through your answers to each of the questions? - Prayed for each group member and yourself as the leader?